World IVF Day 2024: Celebrating Embryologist Day Worldwide! Jul 25, 2024 | by Miranda Stomp, Embryo Donation Case Manager

 We Stand on the Shoulders of Giants

-We are grateful for the embryologists who pioneered IVF as we know it today, as well as all the incredible embryologists we are honored to partner with in serving our patients.
+We are deeply grateful for the embryologists who pioneered IVF as we know it today, as well as the incredible embryologists we are honored to partner with in serving our patients.
 Without the dedication and passion of embryologists, what we do would not be possible.
-We look forward to celebrating World IVF Day 2023 and recognizing the life-giving work of embryology!
+We look forward to celebrating World IVF Day 2024 and recognizing the life-giving work of embryology!

 Find Additional Resources in the Donor Nexus Blog: